odysseaspap/diploma_thesis/README.md

 ## Overview
 ---
-Starts RTEMS, Loads input image and applies Brightness effect on 3 shaves.
+Starts RTEMS, Loads input image and runs the algorithm in parallels on 12 shaves.

 ## Software description
 ---